zihaowang9725/Freddie-Mac-Projects/README.md

 Status of every loan in each month since it enters the Freddie Mac book.

 # Freddie Mac General User Guide (Served as a data dictionary)
-http://www.freddiemac.com/fmac-resources/research/pdf/user_guide.pdf
+Download the General User Guide and carefully review it to understand the meaning of each variable: http://www.freddiemac.com/fmac-resources/research/pdf/user_guide.pdf